News Corp (NWSA) Last Update 11/19/25

 1. Sale of Foxtel

-News Corp has agreed to sell its Australian cable TV unit Foxtel to British-owned sports network DAZN for 3.4 billion Australian dollars ($2.1 billion) including debt, cutting the media empire’s exposure to a business upended by streaming platforms.
+News Corp sold its Australian cable TV unit Foxtel to British-owned sports network DAZN for 3.4 billion Australian dollars ($2.1 billion), including debt, cutting the media empire’s exposure to a business upended by streaming platforms.
 Foxtel, launched by News Corp in 1995, has dragged profits due to declining subscribers switching to cheaper streaming services like Netflix.
 Despite efforts to diversify with streaming services like Kayo and ESPN, soaring sports broadcasting rights costs and shrinking revenue hurt earnings, leading Foxtel to share rights with free-to-air broadcasters to offset expenses.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE